 - Battery short circuits may cause personal injury.
-The high transient current generated by a short circuit may release a surge of power and cause fire. - Do not connect or disconnect the battery cable when the inverter is running.
-Failing to do so may cause electric shocks. - Before connecting the battery cables, ensure that the DC switch on the inverter and all the switches connecting to the inverter are OFF, and the inverter has no residual electricity.
-Otherwise, the high voltage of the inverter and battery may result in electric shocks. - If no battery connects to the inverter, do not remove the watertight cap from the battery terminal.
-Otherwise, the IP rating of the inverter will be affected.
-If a battery connects to the inverter, set aside the watertight cap.
-Reinstall the watertight cap immediately after removing the connector.
-The high voltage of the battery terminal may result in electric shocks.
+The high transient current generated by a short circuit may release a surge of power and cause fire. - Do not connect, disconnect, or perform other maintenance operations on battery cables when the inverter is running.
+Otherwise, electric shocks may occur. - Before connecting the battery cables, ensure that the DC SWITCH on the inverter and all the switches connecting to the inverter are OFF, and that the inverter has no residual electricity.
+Otherwise, the high voltage of the inverter and battery may result in electric shocks. - If no battery connects to the inverter, do not remove the waterproof covers from the battery terminals.
+Otherwise, the ingress protection (IP) rating of the inverter will be affected.
+If a battery connects to the inverter, keep the waterproof covers properly and reinstall them immediately after removing the connectors.